WebOrigami/docs/src/content/pattern/display.md

 functions: !ori js/codeFunctions.js(pattern.ori/flat/json.js)
 ---

-Now that we've applied the AsyncDictionary interface to an object to create an async tree, let's write a simple tool that will display the contents of that async tree in the console.
+Now that we've applied the AsyncTree interface to an object to create an async tree, let's write a simple tool that will display the contents of that async tree in the console.

 To stay as close to the platform as possible, we'll render the tree in JSON format.
 JSON isn't particularly friendly to write or read, but it's built into the platform and supports hierarchical structures.